 Getting a fire going is an obvious way to stay warm, but you can end up with one scalding side of your body whilst the other side is verging on hypothermic.
 So direct the heat from the fire back towards where you are sitting with a screen or a wall of logs or rocks.

-Avoid getting soaked at all costs.
+Make sure you waterproof your hiking boots before you go, and avoid getting soaked at all costs.
 But if you do get wet, then stay in any damp gear whilst you are still moving – just make sure you have dry clothes to get into as soon as you stop moving and have your shelter set up.

 47Keep wet things out of the tent